suffolklibraries/sljekyll/about/member-organisations/friends-of-woodbridge-library-fowl/index.md

 ## How are we governed?

-We have a Committee of Trustees elected from the membership at FOWL’s annual general meeting in April of each year.
+We have a Committee of Trustees elected from the membership at FOWL’s annual general meeting, which takes place at the library each spring.
+For more information about this, email **friendsofwoodbridgelibrary@gmail.com**

 [Download our constitution](/assets/pdf/fowl-constitution-as-of-april-2014.pdf)